sagemathinc/cocalc/notes/final_push.md

  [ ] (0:30?) %hideall doesn't hide output, but should.

  [ ] (1:00?) add a way to self-report donation (get recorded in database)

- [ ] (0:15?) make sure to install markdown2 into the Sage install on the base VM... and make sure that it doesn't get forgotten again!

  [ ] (1:30?) ability to delete projects.